-Following the 9/11 attacks in New York City, one of these two clearing banks suffered very significant operational disruptions, reflecting the proximity of both its primary and backup operating sites to downtown Manhattan.
-Although these disruptions did not completely obstruct the processing of securities transactions, the processing slowed considerably, and trade records were not fully reconciled for several weeks.
+Following the 9/11 attacks in New York City, one of these two clearing banks suffered very significant operational disruptions, reflecting the proximity of its primary as well as back-up operating sites to downtown Manhattan.
+Although these disruptions did not completely obstruct the processing of securities transactions, the processing slowed considerably.
+Further, the destruction of brokers' offices obstructed the clearing and reconciliation of trades, and trade records were not fully reconciled for several weeks.
 In the meantime, the uncertainty arising from the disruptions contributed to a significant increase in the number of trades that failed to settle.
-This "fails" problem became so serious that the U.S. Treasury conducted an unprecedented reopening of the auction for the ten-year note in order to increase the supply of that security in the marketplace.
+This "fails" problem became so serious that the U.S. Treasury conducted an unprecedented reopening of the auction for the ten-year note in order to increase the supply of that security in the marketplace.6